rhythmshandlya/DSA-DSW-LAB-JIIT-SEM-III/README.md

 ﻿# DSA-LAB-JIIT-SEM-III
-Use this as a referance, please correct me if you find an error
+Use this as a referance,DO NOT bluntly copy!
+Correct me if you find any error.
+Have a  nice day, bye bye!